 One of the most rewarding and popular wildlife experiences is an African jeep safari.
 The Big Five is the dominant wildlife to be spotted in the savannahs of East Africa, and the most popular destinations for jeep safaris include Kenya, Tanzania and Botswana.
 The Serengeti National Park is the largest and most diverse game reserve in Tanzania.
 These safaris range from luxury safaris to basic camping safaris, depending on your budget and preference.
 For more information, check out my post on Top 5 African Countries for Wildlife Watching.

-In contrast to the jeep safaris, gorilla safaris are carried out on foot.
+In contrast to the jeep safaris, gorilla tracking lets you explore on foot.
 Trekking through wet, tropical rainforests, you get to tiptoe right up to a wild gorilla and see it in its natural habitat.
-Rwanda and Uganda are excellent places for gorilla safaris.
+Rwanda and Uganda are excellent places for gorilla tracking.
 The two main parks for gorilla tracking in Uganda are Mgahinga and Bwindi Impenetrable National Park.

 The numbers of tigers left in the world are dwindling, and India is perhaps one of the rare few countries where you can still see tigers in the wild.
 Ranthombore National Park in Rajasthan, Northern India, is home to the highest population of Bengal tiger in the world, although these days, spotting is rather rare.
 Besides tigers, you can also find Marsh crocodiles, mongoose and hyenas in the area.